redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 > **Couldn't the query for the blog post page also fetch the comments?**
 >
 > Yes, it could!
 But the idea behind Cells is to make components even more [composable](https://en.wikipedia.org/wiki/Composability) by having them be responsible for their own data fetching *and* display.
-If we rely on a blog post to fetch the comments then the new Comments component we're about to create now requires something else to fetch the comments and pass them in.
+If we rely on a blog post to fetch the comments then the new Comments component we're about to create now requires something *else* to fetch the comments and pass them in.
 If we re-use the Comments component somewhere, now we're fetching comments in two different places.
 >
 > **But what about the Comment component we just made, why doesn't that fetch its own data?**
 >
 > There aren't any instances I (the author) could think of where we would ever want to display only a single comment in isolation—it would always be a list of all comments on a post.
 If displaying a single comment was common for your use case then it could definitely be converted to a **CommentCell** and have it responsible for pulling the data for that single comment itself.
 But keep in mind that if you have 50 comments on a blog post, that's now 50 GraphQL calls that need to go out, one for each comment.
-There's always a tradeoff!
+There's always a trade-off!
 >
 > **Then why make a standalone Comment component at all?
 Why not just do all the display in the CommentsCell?**
 >